jdmcd/uHack-code-of-conduct/README.md

 ## Action

 If you are being harassed, notice someone else that is being harassed, or have any other concerns, please contact a member of the uHACK organizers or volunteers immediately.

+## Code Copyright

+By entering the hackathon, you agree that at the conclusion of the event everything you've created will be turned over to the benefitting organization.
+This includes but is not limited to code, assets, AWS logins or domain names.

 ## License